Medical Education Research Policy

-In order to assure that we conduct the most rigorous medical education research and scholarship, and to assure that medical education innovations can be coordinated effectively, all medical education and research projects in the required MD program curriculum must be reviewed and approved.
-To initiate a review, please email Nicola Curtin, firstname.lastname@example.org.
+In order to assure that we conduct the most rigorous medical education research and scholarship, and to assure that medical education innovations can be coordinated effectively, all medical education and research projects involving medical students and/or the required MD program curriculum must be reviewed and approved.
+To initiate a review, please email email@example.com.

 Submissions for review and approval should include the following:

-1. A brief summary (1-2 pages) with the following information:
+1. IRB Human Subjects protocol draft or a brief summary (1-2 pages) with the following information:

 a) Specific aims and research questions